SteelCompendium/data-md-dse/Bestiary/Gnoll Marauder.md

   type: Maneuver
   cost: 3 Malice
   keywords:
-  - —
+  - '-'
   distance: Self and 2 burst
   target: Self and all allies
   effects:
   - name: Effect
     effect: 'Each target shifts up to their speed.
-Targets who haven’t used a cackletongue maneuver on this turn use it immediately at no cost. '
+Targets who haven''t used a cackletongue maneuver on this turn use it immediately at no cost. '

 ```